 Forest Park with its 1,371 acres is 500 acres larger than Central Park in New York.
 The city centerpiece that hosted the 1904 World’s Fair is bounded by Skinker, Lindell, Kingshighway and Oakland.
 Today it’s the site of the Muny Opera, a balloon race, music festivals, ice skating, concerts, and seasonal shows.
 Inside the world-class St. Louis Art Museum, Panorama restaurant puts on an artistic display of its own with a weekend brunch and gourmet lunch service.

-Wander over to the lake to watch the ducks and paddleboats at the Boathouse while you munch on their signature fish and chips.
+Wander over to the lake to watch the ducks and paddle boats at the Boathouse while you munch on their signature fish and chips.
 Don’t miss the mid-October event: Paddle with Your Pooch.
-Head to the Missouri History Museum for a bite of lunch at Bixby’s, preferably for their elegant Sunday Champagne Brunch.
-While at the St. Louis Zoo (free to all), grab a bag of peanuts to share with the primates.
+Head to the Missouri History Museum for a bite of lunch and a breathtaking view of Forest Park from Cafe St. Louis, While at the St. Louis Zoo (free to all), grab a bag of peanuts to share with the primates.
 At the Skinker edge of the park, follow the Washington University students and residents to ‘Zza Pizza.
 On the Park boundary, you’ll find a place aptly named Boundary, giving a modern twist to the classic comfort foods.
 Follow up with a visit to the St. Louis Science Center with its dinosaur exhibit and planetarium.

 Located on Oakland, not far from the Park, is Olympia with its menu of Greek comfort food and nearby Pan d’Olive with more Mediterranean-style fare.
 Refresh your spirit at the Botanical Garden, where you’ll find a 14-acres Japanese garden and a delightful Victorian garden.